szanata/ejr/README.md

 }
 ```

-This is just a dump example, but anything is possible.
+This is just a dumb example, but anything is possible.